symfony/symfony-docs/frontend/assetic/yuicompressor.rst

 Yahoo! provides an excellent utility for minifying JavaScripts and stylesheets so they travel over the wire faster, the `YUI Compressor`_.
-Thanks to Assetic, you can take advantage of this tool very easily.
+Thanks to Assetic, you can take advantage of this tool.

 Download the YUI Compressor JAR
 -------------------------------